xinzhan/core-services.en/help/interface/attributes/attributes.md

 ---
-title: What are Customer Attributes?
+title: How to Customer Attributes
 description: Learn about the Customer Attributes service in Adobe Experience Cloud.
 Discover how to upload customer attribute data for use in Adobe Analytic and Adobe Target.
 solution: Experience Cloud
 feature: Experience Cloud Customer Attributes